bluzky/mau/docs/parser_module_splitting_plan.md

 ## Conclusion

-The gradual migration approach has proven successful with the literal parsing module.
-The key insight is that **working software is better than perfect architecture** - some duplication of helper functions is acceptable to maintain the robustness and testability of the parser.
+The gradual migration approach has proven successful with both the literal parsing module (Phase 1) and identifier parsing module (Phase 2).
+The key insights are:

+1. **Working software is better than perfect architecture** - some duplication of helper functions is acceptable to maintain the robustness and testability of the parser
+2. **Partial extraction provides value** - even extracting portions of complex parsing logic improves modularity and maintainability
+3. **NimbleParsec circular dependencies are challenging** - complex forward declarations with defcombinatorp may require keeping functionality in the main parser

+**Current Status**: 2 phases completed successfully, 751 tests passing consistently.
 Continue with this methodical, test-driven approach for the remaining modules.